xtanaa001/Xiaoqi-Homepage/content/_index.md

 Xiaoqi Tan is an Assistant Professor of [Computing Science](https://www.ualberta.ca/computing-science/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html) and a Fellow of [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/).
 Prior to July 2021, he was a Postdoctoral Fellow at the [University of Toronto](https://www.utoronto.ca/).
 He received his Ph.D.  from [HKUST](https://hkust.edu.hk/) in 2018.
 During his Ph.D.,  he was also a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 >
-Xiaoqi’s research interests span various topics in online algorithms, algorithmic game theory, mechanism design, and sequential decision and learning theory.
-The main theme of his research is to develop algorithms/markets with provable guarantees to optimize decision-making in dynamic, uncertain, and possibly strategic environments, using mathematical tools from computer science, economics, statistics, and control.
-See his [**SODALab**](https://sodalab.ca) page for more information.
+Xiaoqi’s research strives to optimize decision-making in dynamic, uncertain, and possibly strategic environments, using mathematical tools from computer science, economics, statistics, and control.
+Some major topics of interest include online algorithms, algorithmic game theory, and learning theory.
+For more details, see his [**SODALab**](https://sodalab.ca) page.

 >
-**For information on working with Xiaoqi as an undergraduate, graduate, or postdoc, see [here](https://sodalab.ca/join)**.
+**For information on joining Xiaoqi's [SODALab](https://sodalab.ca) as an undergraduate, graduate, or postdoc, see [here](https://sodalab.ca/join)**.

 <!-- - [**Threshold Policies with Tight Guarantees for Online Selection with Convex Costs**](https://arxiv.org/pdf/2004.09640.pdf)\\
 Xiaoqi Tan, Bo Sun, Alberto Leon-Garcia, Yuan Wu, and Danny H.K.
 Tsang\\